 Guests are now permitted to attend the Senate House and are welcome at the Graduation Dinner in college the evening before.
 Each student will be allowed 2 guest tickets to Senate House and 2 guests to the Graduation Dinner.

 If you require a room overnight for your guests, please complete our accommodation enquiry form.

 See your letter from the Tutorial Administrator for arrangements for the Graduation dinner which takes place the night before Graduation.
 Please bring your gown to the dinner.
 The Praelector will do a short rehearsal with all graduands.
-Please note that there is a limit of 5 guests per graduand at the dinners, subject to space.
-This applies to all graduation dinners except the large July graduation.
-In July, the limit is 3 guests per graduand, subject to space.
-At present graduation dinners are not taking place due to Covid-19.
-They might resume in April 2021.
+Please note that each graduand is permitted to bring a maximum of 2 guests (in addition to themself) to the dinners.

 These are awarded annually to two research students (one in Arts/Humanities and Social Sciences and one in the Sciences) whose completed PhD thesis and publications merit high commendation.

 For those who had their degree approved during the calendar year 2021 and wish to be considered for a Salje Medal, please submit the following to the Tutorial Office (email@example.com) by 28 February 2022 :